CudjzikxmxR/The-Rainbow-Void-Tree/docs/main-mod-info.md

 - backgroundStyle: A CSS object containing the styling for the background of the full game.
 Can be a function!

 - maxTickLength(): Returns the maximum tick length, in milliseconds.
-Only really useful if you have something that reduces over time, which long ticks mess up (usually a challenge).
+Only really useful if You currently have something that reduces over time, which long ticks mess up (usually a challenge).

 - fixOldSave(): Can be used to modify a save file when loading into a new version of the game.
 Use this to undo inflation, never forcibly hard reset your players.